ThomasTJdev/nim_websitecreator/README.md

 Make a pull request where you have added your plugin data to `plugins.json`.

 When you release a new version of your plugin, you need to increase the version in your plugin repo and in this repo.
 Otherwise the users will not notice, that your have release a new version.

+# Trouble

+Remove nimcache and nimwcpkg/nimcache and re-compile